winapis/samloader/README.md

 Run with `samloader` or `python3 -m samloader`.
 See `samloader --help` and `samloader (command) --help` for help.

 1. IMEI/TAC and MODEL need to match otherwise downloads/decrypt wont be allowed.
+1. Devices with No IMEI or devices that DONT accept IMEIs can use Serial Number instead with option -s
 1. TAC Index is the first 8 Digits of the device IMEI
 1. -i can be either a 15 Digit IMEI or 8 Digit TAC Index
 1. when TAC Index is used, samloader will attempt to generate a valid fake IMEI and pass it to FUS